roddhjav/apparmor.d/docs/development/workflow.md

 To discover the access needed by a program, you can use the following tools:

-1. Star the program in *complain* mode, let it initialize itself, then close it.
+1. Start the program in *complain* mode, let it initialize itself, then close it.

 1. Run **[`aa-log -r`](../usage.md#apparmor-log)**.
 It will:
     - Convert the logs to AppArmor rules.